Please note that differences in number of speakers per session is due to the use of various session formats (roundtable, panel, interviews, etc.)

 Contributors

-Facilitator: Joan Parpal, Secretary General of Medcities, Barcelona, Spain
+Facilitator: Joan Parpal, Secretary General of MEDCITIES, Barcelona, Spain

 Vincent Feltesse, President, Urban Community of Bordeaux, France

-Raffaella Gueze, Project officer, Bologna, Italy (Presentation_EN)
+Raffaella Gueze, Project officer, Bologna, Italy

-Ingrid Molander, environment controller, Municipality of Botkyrka, Sweden (Presentation_EN)
+Ingrid Molander, environment controller, Municipality of Botkyrka, Sweden

 Mustapha Naamoune, Director, Urbanisation Agency, Annaba, Algéria

-Organised by Medcities
+Organised by Mecities

-Session Language: English and French Contact person: stefan.kuhn@iclei.org |
+Session Language: English and French Contact person: |

 Objectives